stripe/stripe-billing-typographic/README.md

 cp .env.example .env
 ```

-If this is your first time running the app, you'll need to set up the app:
+If this is your first time running the app, you'll need to set up the app
+and build the resources, i.e. vue components (client/assets/bundle.js):
 ```
 npm run setup
+npm run build
 ```

 Run the app: